ryoppippi/cv/ryotaro_kimura.typ

   === Open Source Projects

-  I have started and contributed to many open source projects.
-Here are some of them:

   ==== AI Tools
   - #styled-link("https://github.com/ryoppippi/ccusage")[ccusage] (#icon("star")8.9k): CLI tool for analysing Claude Code token usage and costs from local JSONL files.
 Features include daily/monthly/session-based reports, live monitoring, real-time dashboard, model-specific tracking, and cost analysis.
 Built with TypeScript and designed for incredibly fast and informative insights.
   - #styled-link("https://github.com/ryoppippi/sitemcp")[SiteMCP] (#icon("star")732): Fetch an entire site and use it as an MCP Server.
 This tool scrapes pages from a website, converts into markdown files, cache them, and serves them as a local MCP server.
 It is useful when you ask LLMs to ask questions about a libraries/documentation.